Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

-One of the biggest challenges many families face when parenting a child with mental illness, is keeping them safe and secure at home.
-Family & Children's Agency's Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS) is an alternative measure to help families dealing with children who have significant psychiatric needs, to keep them from being hospitalized.
-The program is targeted to the specific needs of each child and focuses on children who are at imminent risk of being hospitalized or are returning from psychiatric hospitalization.
+One of the significant challenges many families face when parenting a child with mental health diagnoses is keeping them safe and secure at home.
+Family & Children's Agency's Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS) is an alternative measure to help families dealing with children who have significant psychiatric needs to keep them from being hospitalized.

 Family & Children's Agency's IICAPS program services the following areas of Connecticut ONLY: